 Each RPL applicant must submit of a portfolio of evidence that maps the prior learning against the required Level 8 outcomes.
 This portfolio is reviewed by the Programme Leader and Head of Department and is supplemented by an interview.

 All applications should be made via the online facility at www.pac.ie.

-International Students are advised to contact the WIT International Office before submitting an application via PAC.
+International Students are advised to contact the SETU Waterford International Office before submitting an application via PAC.
 The International Office staff will give guidelines on how to apply and use PAC.
 The International also assists the Programme Leader and the Head of Department in their assessment of each International applicant’s educational qualifications and suitability for the programme.

 This includes a detailed review of all relevant documentation and in many cases interviews (e.g. via Skype).
 The minimum English Language Entry requirements are an overall IELTS (or equivalent) score of 6 with at least a 6 in each IELTS component.

 The MSc in Construction Project Management is at NFQ Level 9 and has been designed to meet the accreditation standard of Engineers Ireland at Chartered level.
 Candidates who enter the programme with the relevant Level 8 qualification accredited by Engineers Ireland or recognised under the Washington Accord will have fully satisfied the education requirement for Chartered Engineer status on graduation with the MSc in Construction Project Management*.